greg-md/php-orm/README.md

 ## Driver Strategy - Quick Start

 There are two ways of working with driver strategies.
-Directly or via a driver manager.
+Directly or via a Driver Manager.

 > A driver manager could have many driver strategies and a default one.
 > The driver manager implements the same driver strategy and could act as default one if it's defined.